Requirements for the Major in Atmospheric and Oceanic Sciences (ATM)

 This track is not intended for students who are interested in the NOAA/National Weather Service or graduate school in atmospheric science.
 Rather, students graduating in this track receive a solid background in statistics, atmospheric science, and oceanography and are therefore well qualified for jobs in the private sector (instrument companies, weather and climatology consultants, weather support for major industry such as airlines and utilities, as well as forecast and climate modeling companies).
 The ocean-related courses also help those students who are interested in the M.S. graduate program in physical oceanography.
 Students are also prepared for positions in other technically related fields.

-Note: The following alternate beginning calculus sequences may be substituted for major requirements or prerequisites: MAT 125, MAT 126, MAT 127 or MAT 141, MAT 142 or MAT 171 or AMS 151, AMS 161 for MAT 131, MAT 132.
+Note: The following alternate beginning calculus sequences may be substituted for major requirements or prerequisites: MAT 125 (or MAT 125/MAT 130), MAT 126, MAT 127 or MAT 141, MAT 142 or MAT 171 or AMS 151, AMS 161 or MAT 131, MAT 132.
 Equivalency for MAT courses achieved by earning the appropriate score on a placement test is accepted as fulfillment of the requirement without the necessity of substituting other credits.
 For more detailed information about the various calculus sequences, see "Beginning Mathematics Courses" under the Mathematics Department in this Bulletin.

 - ATM 447 Senior Tutorial in Atmospheric Sciences

-- One of the following: ATM 487 Senior Research or ARM 488 Internship
+- ATM 487 Senior Research or ATM 488 Internship

 D. Upper-Division Writing Requirement:

-The advanced writing component of the major in ATM requires registration in the 0-credit
+The advanced writing component of the major in ATM requires registration in, and satisfactory completion of the 0-credit

-MAR 459 and approval of either a term paper or a laboratory report written for MAR 334, ATM 347 or ATM 397 at Stony Brook (or for Readings or Research courses).
-Completion of MAR 459 with a grade of S will result in approval of the WRTD requirement.
+MAR 459 or SUS 459 (S/U grading) along with enrollment in an approved advanced course that entails writing of either a term paper or a laboratory report.
+Completion of MAR 459 with a grade of S will also result in fulfillment of the WRTD requirement.
+A list of preapproved courses can be found at http://www.somas.stonybrook.edu/education/undergraduate/.

 Bachelor of Science Degree in Atmospheric and Oceanic Sciences/Master of Science Degree in Atmospheric and Oceanic Sciences